SonnyLarsson/4-in-a-row-react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## I Started this project with Create React App
+## I Started This Project With Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).